 Your student-athlete will need to learn how to switch gears and control the tempo of the conversation.
 Often times teens feel obligated to immediately respond to an older adult (especially a coach) whether it’s a text, phone call, or in-person interview.
 The thing to stress with your student-athlete is that “Can I get back to you on that?” is a perfectly acceptable response when they are not sure, feel rushed, or just uncomfortable answering a question on the spot.

-Write every text like your filling out a job application
+Write every text like you’re filling out a job application

 The real unseen danger with texting is that it’s easy to slip into a very comfortable and casual conversation as if you were just going back and forth with a friend.
 The trouble is, well, you’re not.